junglesta/junglestar.github.io/about.md

 ---
 layout: page
 title: about
+description: "Junglestar, a small, flexible, One Stop Shop web agency.
+We do information architecture, screen design, deploy.
+Packed solutions all-included.
+Or top quality custom designs on the cheap.
+We help companies and individuals organize their communication.
+We grow relationships with clients.
+We design, produce & develop well thought user experiences.
+From [slide shows](http://revealing.junglestar.org/#/8/1) to [offline ready web apps]"
 permalink: /about/
+question: Have questions
+after: "?!"
 ---

 ### Jungle✩Star?

 We are a **small, flexible web agency**.
 We help companies and individuals organize their communication.
+We do information architecture, screen design, deploy.
 We grow relationships with clients.
 We design, produce & develop well thought user experiences.
 From [slide shows](http://revealing.junglestar.org/#/8/1) to [offline ready web apps](https://junglesta.github.io/wherenodoctor/?ref=junglestar-about)